petereon/battleship/NOTES.md

 - ✅ refactor bdd tests to support multiple types of vessels
 - ✅ commit
-- 🚧 refactor use of carrier to ENUM
+- ✅ refactor use of carrier to ENUM
-- ⚠ commit
+- ✅ commit
 - ⚠ write the bdd tests for UAT 3.2
 - ⚠ commit
+- ⚠ write the unit test for UAT 3.2
+- ⚠ commit

+## 21st Pomodoro

+Driver & Navigator: G

+- ✅ write the bdd tests for UAT 3.2
+- ✅ commit
 - ⚠ write the unit test for UAT 3.2
 - ⚠ commit